 How To Help Your Baby Self-Soothe

 Did your baby have you up all night again?
-Paediatric sleep expert Edel Gargan has some great advice for sleep-deprived parents on how to help little ones to self-settle.
+Paediatric sleep consultant Edel Gargan has some great advice for sleep-deprived parents on how to help little ones to self-settle.

 Babies can be difficult to get to sleep for many different reasons.
 On your first baby, you may be so in awe of your little bundle that you find it very hard to put your baby down.
 If your baby is suffering from any colic or reflux issues you will need to do whatever you can to help him settle, which may lead to your baby forming a few sleep dependencies.
 Another issue is that second-time parents often have the fear of waking up the first child and tend to be over-responsive leading to the second baby having unwanted dependencies.